damballa/parkour/doc/mr-detailed.md

 ### Input sources

 The task input parameter acts as a reducible collection over the task key-value input tuples.
-That collection may be directly reduced, or “reshaped” into a reducible and seqable collection containing a particular “shape” of the original key-value data.
-These reshaping functions all reside in the `parkour.mapreduce` namespace.
-The following reshaping functions are available in both map and reduce/combine tasks:
+That collection may be directly reduced, or may be “reshaped” into a reducible and seqable collection containing a particular “shape” of the original key-value data.

+Tasks may specify a particular input shape in any of three ways: by directly calling one of Parkour’s input reshaping functions on the input collection; by calling the `mr/source-as` function with a shape keyword or function; or by using the `collfn` adapter and specifying a shape keyword or function as the value of the `::mr/source-as` key in their var metadata.

+The reshaping functions all reside in the `parkour.mapreduce` namespace.
+The associated shape keywords are simply the keyword version of the function base name e.g. `keyvals` -> `:keyvals`.

+The following reshaping functions are available in both map and reduce/combine
+tasks:

 - `keyvals` – “Re-shape” as vectors of key-vals pairs.
 Nearly the identity transformation, but does allow the resulting collection to be seqable as well.